kristjwhite/weather-app/README.md

 - Using common syntax and languages makes the framework easier to maintain as a team

+- By using Supertest and Jest the test suite is also very easy to add to a CI/CD pipeline and cna be configured to run against a locally run server as well using something such as Express

-from looking in the network console of `https://serene-mountain-14043.herokuapp.com/` it was clear to see that the frontend was calling `https://fierce-gorge-81903.herokuapp.com/api` for the weatherapp-api, which was a public endpoint.
+From looking in the network console of `https://serene-mountain-14043.herokuapp.com/` it was clear to see that the frontend was calling `https://fierce-gorge-81903.herokuapp.com/api` for the weatherapp-api, which was a public endpoint.

 Test coverage was broken down based on the three primary use cases, with a file for each:
 * Valid existing postcode